Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 ![OneOf3](OneOf3.png?raw=true "OneOf3")

 The variable field would get the value `0x33`.
-If you want to, you can verify it with `dmpstore`.
+If you want to, you can verify it with the `dmpstore` command.

 ## IFR

-IFR code would look like this (Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/HIIFormDataElements/HIIFormDataElements/DEBUG/Form.lst):
+IFR code would look like this (`Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/HIIFormDataElements/HIIFormDataElements/DEBUG/Form.lst`):
 ```
     oneof
 >000000B4: 05 91 0F 00 10 00 06 00 01 00 20 00 00 10 00 55 00